Antipope Victor IV (1159–1164)

 Victor IV (born Octavian or Octavianus: Ottaviano dei Crescenzi Ottaviani di Monticelli) (1095 – 20 April 1164) was elected as a Ghibelline antipope in 1159, following the death of Pope Adrian IV and the election of Alexander III.
-His election was supported by the Emperor Frederick Barbarossa.
-He took the name Victor IV, not accounting for Antipope Victor IV of 1138, whose holding of the papal office was deemed illegitimate.
+His election was supported by Emperor Frederick Barbarossa.
+He took the name Victor IV, not acknowledging Antipope Victor IV of 1138, whose holding of the papal office was deemed illegitimate.

 Early life and career

-Octaviano Monticelli belonged to one of the most powerful counts of Tusculum.
+Octaviano Monticelli belonged to the powerful Theophylacti house, whose members often became popes in the 10th through 12th centuries.
 He was appointed as rector of Benevento in May 1137, and cardinal priest of San Nicola in Carcere in 1138.
 In 1151 Octaviano became cardinal priest of Santa Cecilia.
 He was described by John of Salisbury as eloquent and refined, but petty and parsimonious.
 When he was sent with Cardinal Jordan of Santa Susanna as a papal legate to summon Conrad III of Germany to Italy to be crowned Holy Roman Emperor, he quarrelled with his co-legate and, in John of Salisbury's words, "made the Church a laughingstock".
 In Germany, he met Frederick, duke of Swabia, who would soon become the new Emperor Frederick Barbarossa; the cardinal was present at the imperial election.